Privacy Policy

 You can:

 - Delete your account and data at any time by emailing support@makevow.app.
-We will erase your account record and any associated vow data within 30 days, except where retention is required by law.
+We will erase your account record, any associated vow data, and your Mixpanel analytics profile within 30 days, except where retention is required by law.

 - Cancel your subscription at any time through Settings › Apple ID › Subscriptions on your device.
 Cancellation does not delete your account.